softvisio-node/cli/docs/commits.md

 -   type: <Array\>
 -   default: `[]`

 List of the allowed scopes.
-If empty any acope is allowed.
+If empty any scope is allowed.

 ## Links